 2. Consider all levels of the organization

-When identifying critical issues during workplace transformation, it’s vital to become attuned to the challenges faced at every level of the organization.
+When identifying critical issues during organizational transformation, it’s vital to become attuned to the challenges faced at every level.
 In many companies, lower tiers of workers experience pain points most acutely, so it’s important to adopt a bottom-up approach when implementing new processes and systems.

 3. Create a culture of choice

-The past two years have compelled employers to redefine the employee experience and build a workplace that values and considers employees’ needs.
-A company’s productivity depends on its employees, and today’s organizations are realizing the need to focus on employee flexibility, wellbeing, and human connection.
-An effective workspace transformation is ultimately about crafting a model that fits both the needs of the organization and the needs of its employees.
+The post-pandemic world has compelled employers to redefine the employee experience and build a workplace that values and considers employees’ needs.
+A company’s productivity depends on its employees, and today’s organizations are realizing the need to focus on employee flexibility, well-being, and human connection.
+An effective organizational transformation strategy is ultimately about crafting a model that fits both the needs of the business and the needs of its employees.

 Actively discover and address ongoing needs

-As the Great Resignation accelerates, it’s critical for leaders to proactively reach out to all employees more frequently, provide empathy and support, and address internal and external challenges as the organization navigates workforce transformation.
+It’s critical for leaders to proactively reach out to all employees on a regular basis, provide empathy and support, and address internal and external challenges as the company navigates organizational transformation.

-The needs of employees as they adapt to the modern workplace will be unique to each business.
 Organizations need to discover and address the professional and personal needs of their employees during a time of transformation.
-This involves a structured process of listening to employees, gathering their feedback, then using these thoughts, ideas, and contributions to provide programs or offerings to help them meet these challenges.
+Doing so effectively requires a structured process of listening to employees, gathering their feedback, and then using these thoughts, ideas, and contributions to provide programs or offerings to help them meet these challenges.

 Blueline’s Voice of the Business process helps to get people’s buy-in to and alignment with change initiatives across the organization.
-By unlocking and harnessing insights from inside your business, you’ll be better equipped to secure the commitment of your employees to workplace transformation strategies.
-We begin every custom learning engagement by ensuring we’re tapping into the most current and pressing needs of your learners.
-Contact us to learn more about the ways we’re supporting business transformation needs.
+Unlocking and harnessing insights from inside the business helps secure the commitment of employees to organizational transformation strategies.